 Once upon a time, it really was that fundamentally obvious to me that there were two kinds of people in the world.

 I was lucky enough that as a kid I was never made to feel like anatomy was a shameful mystery.
 As a child, I read a picture book which explained the differences between boys and girls, illustrating and naming them all very clearly, and went on to explain how pregnancy and giving birth worked.
 We had an educational video along similar lines, which I didn’t think of as much different from the ones on kidneys or white blood cells.
-At school, biology lessons and textbooks explained the same thing yet again, old news to me by that point.
+At school, biology lessons and textbooks explained the same thing yet again, old news to me by that point although it wasn’t to everyone in the room.
 Labelled diagrams that the class giggled awkwardly over.
 Cell division and gamete production, X and Y chromosomes in little probability tables.
 That’s what makes you a boy or a girl.
 OK.

 2. Some people want to be the other sex.

 I did at some point as a child encounter the concept that some people were not happy with being the sex they were born as, and changed their names, appearances, and even got surgery to change sex.
 Actually, it wasn’t remotely that gender neutral, it was entirely about ‘men wanting to become women’ - I specifically remember a comment in a newspaper article that I barely understood which said something about how ‘all experts are surprised at how little traffic there is going the other way’, or something like that, which I immediately filed away as fact.
 I was also left with the impression that trans women looked like (or were?) flamboyant drag queens, but I’m not really sure from where exactly.